 The Eagle River Nature Center is a beautiful area just outside of Anchorage with beautiful landscapes, wildlife and hiking trails.
 You can even do a guided walk or hike here to learn even more about the natural history and beauty of Alaska.

 This is a good moose viewing opportunity and some of the trails are closed in late summer due to bear activity.
 Eagle River Nature Center is a wonderful winter stop too.

 Iditarod Sled dog headquarters (Wasilla)

 Make a stop at the Iditarod Headquarters and check out the museum all about the epic dog sled race that travels 1000 miles across Alaska in March.
-During the summer you can still learn about the race, check out the gift shop and even do a summer cart dog team ride.
+While there are no dogs here, you can still learn all about the race and buy all kinds of dog and iditarod themed gifts.

 Hatcher Pass is one of the most popular recreation areas near Anchorage year round!
 In addition to incredible landscapes, you can visit the historic independence mine.
 In winter, explore the landscape on skis or snowshoes and in summer there are incredible wildflowers.

 Hatcher Pass is a very worthwhile detour, but it does add some time.
 In the summer, this is a wonderful alternative to the Parks Highway, especially if you’re making a round trip drive to change things up.
 To do this, leave the Parks Highway between Palmer and Wasilla, and head up steeply into the mountains before getting to Hatcher Pass and then continuing on to the other side and coming out in Willow.
 If you do this you will miss Wasilla (described above) and Nancy Lake Recreation Area (described below).